Rookout/deployment-examples/java-jboss/README.md

 ## Rookout Integration Explained

-There are 4 simple steps to integrate Rookout into your existing JBoss web application:
+There are up to 6 simple steps to integrate Rookout into your existing JBoss web application:

 1. Copy the `module.xml` and the `rook.jar` to the `<JBOSS_FOLDER>\modules\org\jboss\rookout\main` folder.